hassan-ali786/Titanic-Survival-Classification/Readme.md

 Conclusion

-This project demonstrates the complete machine learning workflow, from data cleaning to model evaluation, using a real-world dataset.
+This project demonstrates the complete machine learning workflow, from data cleaning to model evaluation, using a real-world dataset.\

+Author

+Hassan Ali
+Data Science and Machine Learning Enthusiast